calltracking/ctm-cli/README.md

 # Usage

 ```
-ctm verify - will validate the files in your current directory
+ctm verify # will validate the files in your current directory
 ```

 ```
-ctm deploy - will deploy your files assuming they are correct to upstream ctm servers
+ctm deploy # will deploy your files assuming they are correct to upstream ctm servers
 ```

 ```
-# ctm create - will create a new directory and initialize a new git repo for you
+ctm create:lambda -h # will create a new directory and initialize a new git repo for you
 usage: ctm create [-h] -n NAME [-p PATH]

 options: